freeman-lab/minidocs/README.md

   * --title, -t        Project name [name of current directory]
   * --logo, -l         Project logo
   * --css, -s          Optional stylesheet
+  * --assets, -a       Directory of assets to be copied to the built site
   * --initial, -i      Page to use for root url
   * --pushstate, -p    Create a 200.html file for hosting services like surge.sh
   * --basedir, -b      Base directory of the site